(iii) Preparation of Manuscript

 Figures

-Figures should be provided separately from the main text.
+Figures should also be provided separately from the main text.
 Figures must be cited in the order that they appear.
 The figure number must appear well outside the boundaries of the image itself.
 Include a legend describing the figure and it should be below the figure.
 Provide each axis with a brief but informative title (including units of measurement).
 It is the author’s responsibility to ensure that figures are provided at a sufficiently high resolution to ensure high-quality reproduction in the final article.
 Please note that it is the responsibility of the author(s) to obtain permission from the copyright holder to reproduce figures or tables that have previously been published elsewhere.

-Acceptable file formats: TIFF, JPEG, and PNG.
+Acceptable file formats: JPEG(.jpg) and PNG.

 Declarations (following statements to be added just before References):